anguswg-ucsb/anguswg-ucsb/README.md

 - Microservices in the cloud
 - ML

-I also like to make fun data visualization tools (Shiny applications) to help make data exploration easier on the eyes!

 <!--
 **anguswg-ucsb/anguswg-ucsb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.